 - HVAC contractors submitting applications on behalf of their clients must provide a Member Authorization Form along with an AHRI certificate and copy of the installation invoice.

-Applicants or their contractors may submit their rebate application online, or you may contact PEC’ Conservation department by phone or email listed below:
+Applicants or their contractors must submit their rebate application online, or you may contact PEC’s Conservation department for assistance.

 Step 4: PEC reviews rebate application